camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/health.md

 ### Startup check

-Startup check endpoint is exposed via `http://{zeebe-broker-host}:9600/startup`.
+Startup check endpoint is exposed via `http://{zeebe-broker-host}:9600/actuator/health/startup`.
-This endpoint returns an empty 204 response.
+This endpoint returns a 200 response.
 If it is not ready, it will return a 503 error.

 A broker has successfully started when: